wordpress minify plugins

 2. Fast Velocity Minify (Free)

-Fast Velocity Minify combines your CSS and JavaScript files, so your servers have to deal with fewer requests.
-At the same time, it also minifies them and creates cached copies for faster loading times.
+Much like Autoptimize, Fast Velocity Minify lets you minify your HTML, CSS and JavaScript files, so that your servers have to deal with fewer requests.

 Testing the Fast Velocity Minify plugin ⏱️